If you do not proactively keep your website code up to date and monitor it, there is a good chance your website will get hacked sooner or later.

 Passwords

-Password security is straight forward and simple for anyone to do.
+Password security is straight forward and simple for anyone to do without needing technical knowledge.

 - Use complex passwords.